 Heavy Class V LSI Forklift Reporting.
 The following reporting requirements apply through September 30, 2038.

 Initial Report.
-For Fleets that own or operate a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds, by April 30, 2026, for a Large Fleet, or by September 30, 2026, for a Small Fleet or Agricultural Crop Preparation Services Fleet, or within 30 days of when the forklift enters the fleet, whichever is later, the Responsible Official shall submit an Initial Report to the Executive Officer with the following:
+For Fleets that own or operate a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds, by April 30, 2026, for a Large Fleet, or by September 30, 2026, for a Small Fleet or Crop Preparation Services Fleet, or within 30 calendar days of when the Forklift enters the fleet, whichever is later, the Responsible Official shall submit an Initial Report to the Executive Officer with the following:

 Entity information specified in Section 3009(b)(1);